 There is some day-time parking at the ComputerLabs during, however cars can’t be parked here overnight.
 For longer-term parking, we suggest the Madingley Park and Ride which is about a 5 minute walk away and costs £1 per day.

 Will my meals be provided?

-All meals will be provided throughout the live competition activities.
 Please list any dietary needs you may have on the registration form or send an email to c2cCyber@lists.csail.mit.edu.

 Where will I sleep?

 Competitors arriving on the Sunday, July 23, will spend one night at the Møller Centre.
 Check in is from 2:00 PM.
 Breakfast will be provided the next morning.
 You will need to check out by 11:00 AM on Monday morning and bring your luggage to the Computer Laboratory, where the competition will take place and store it in the cloak room.
 Those arriving on the Monday can also store their luggage in the Cloak Room in the Computer Lab.